pioneers/PieCentral/README.md

 ## Section 0: A Quick Introduction

 We make a few starting assumptions concerning the endpoints of communication.
-Namely, the device controlling a sensor is an Arduino of some sort (likely a Micro), and a Beaglebone Black is used as the central control board of each robot and thus is in charge of communicating with each Arduino.
+Namely, the device controlling a sensor is an Arduino of some sort (likely a Nano), and a Beaglebone Black is used as the central control board of each robot and thus is in charge of communicating with each Arduino.
 These two communicate with each other via serial: the Beaglebone running pySerial and the Arduino by using the built-in serial library.
 As each Arduino communicates with the Beaglebone on its own separate